yankamb444/Employee-Tracker/README.md

 # Employee-Tracker

 # Description
 The goal of the challenge is to create a searchable database for a company's employees using Node.js, Inquirer, and MySql.
+The user can update any employees, roles, departments, and wages.

 # Acceptance Criteria
  1. GIVEN a command-line application that accepts user input